Chequing Account Canada

 As the name suggests, Scotiabank offers a basic chequing account.
 It includes enough to get you through your daily debit purchases.
 But, it is the first chequing account on our list from one of the Big Five banks in Canada.

-With Scotiabank’s basic chequing account, you will get 12 free transactions per month and 2 free Interac e-transfers.
-For this, Scotiabank charges a $3.95 monthly fee.
+With Scotiabank’s basic chequing account, you will get some free transactions per month and some free Interac e-transfers.
+For this, Scotiabank charges a monthly fee.
 Compared to the other chequing accounts we’ve talked about, it’s not a great offer.

 That being said, Scotiabank does have a great reward system.
 You can earn either Scotia Rewards or Scene Points on all of your debit transactions.
 You can then use Scene points at any participating cinemas or restaurants across Canada.
 With them, you can purchase things like movie tickets, snacks, or meals.
 You can use Scotia Rewards points on bigger ticket items like travel, tech, and gift cards.